Never go into management mode in network marketing. Ever.

-As your organization grows and you find leaders in your team that will also work the business, you can shift your efforts from doing everything yourself to helping your team (management mode).
-But you shouldn’t spend much time in management mode until you have several hundred (or more) people in your team and at least 10-20 LEADERS in depth.
+As your organization grows and you find leaders in your team that will also work the business like you do, you can shift your efforts from doing everything yourself to helping your team (management mode).
+But you shouldn’t spend much time in management mode until you have at least 3,000 people in your team and at least 20 solid LEADERS.

 Sponsoring a few folks and then going into management mode is never good.
 You see, your people will do what you do.
 They will watch you sitting at home, doing nothing but trying to motivate them.
 And that’s what they will end up doing!
 They’ll end up sitting at home trying to manage their team, just like you do.
 It’s true, people do what you do, not what you say.

-However, if your team sees you out in the trenches many of them will roll up their sleeves and do the work it takes to become successful.
+However, if your team sees you out in the trenches many of them will roll up their sleeves and do the same thing.